chazzka/clanekforest/clanek.md

 - [ ] TODO: what is ending condition?

-Let us construct the decision tree such that its leaves contains th.
+Let us construct the decision tree such that:
+-  leaves contain the possibility space and a subset $D$ of all datapoints.
+- its
 Let $l$ be the leaf of the tree such that it contains space and D.